jacomyma/mapping-controversies/_pages/tuto-1-5.md

 	* The ```Date type``` should be ```Daily```.
 Indeed, Tableau can aggregate into months or years easily, so the more precise data is just better.
 * Download the dataset by clicking on the ```Download``` drop-down menu and selecting ```CSV```.

-The tool works by calling the Application Programming Interface (API) of Wikimedia.
+The tool works by calling the Application Programming Interface (API) of Wikipedia.
 The [endpoint for page views](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews) gives you more options than the tool is able to offer, but the tool makes it easy to interact with API.
 We will see in the next tutorial how to use script to call the API directly.

 # Visualize